Lorraine Estelle, Chief Executive Officer

 Richard Savory, Licensing Manager

 Richard started his career at the British Library in 1979 and worked for several intermediaries including Swets, Blackwell Information Services, WH Everett and Baker & Taylor Books between 1984 and 2003.
 More recently he has managed sales to Asia, the Middle East and Europe for the Royal Society of Chemistry and Taylor & Francis; these roles involved the negotiation of license agreements with library consortia in more than 20 countries.
-Richard joined JISC Collections in 2011 and concentrates mainly on the negotiation of journals agreements.
+Richard joined Jisc Collections in 2011 and concentrates mainly on the negotiation and management of journals agreements for NESLi2 (and SMP), SHEDL, WHEEL and IReL, and is also involved in an advisory capacity with the French organisations Couperin and ABES.

 T: 020 3006 6083